jessimic/LowEnergyNeuralNetwork/README.md

                        ``..-----------------:::::::::::::::::::::::::::-                               .

 ## Brief Description
-FLERCNN is optimized to reconstruct the energy and cosine zenith of events with energies mainly in the 10s of GeV.
+FLERCNN is optimized to reconstruct the energy, zenith, and vertex (and classify muon-ness and PID) of events with energies mainly in the 10s of GeV.
 It uses DeepCore and the inner most IceCube strings to summarize the data per event with summary variables per DOM (charge and times of pulses).

 ## Running on the HPCC